gcarbo01/db-schema-design-guidelines/README.md

 ## Capabilities
 I've listed the capabilities in no particular order.
 Most of these capabilities provide some references to tools and libraries.
 Most of them are open-sourced.
 These may flourish or die without notice.
 ## Use
 After reading any of the capabilities, I recommend doing your own research.
-If you have comments or disagree, or find gaps, pls reach out, collaborators are welcome to the project.<br>
+Please let me know if you have comments, disagree, or find gaps.
+Collaborators are welcome to the project.<br>
 Each of the capabilities may apply to one or more Categories.
 So they are tagged by "Category".
 <br>
 <br>